kyma-project/community/guidelines/content-guidelines/03-documentation-toggle.md

 ![](./assets/toggle_in_list.png)

-* See an example of two toggle containers which belong to group of toggles:
+* See the example of two toggle containers which belong to a group of toggles:

 <div tabs name="installation" group="foo-bar">
   <details>